Voyo: In Croatia and Serbia

 In Croatia, the service was originally launched by Nova TV as OYO in 2011.
 OYO was closed down and replaced by Nova Plus in 2019.

 In July 2023, the Croatian television network RTL announced that RTL Play is getting replaced with Voyo.
 Voyo launched in Croatia on 27 August 2023, with most of RTL's original television series (such as Sjene prošlosti, Život na vagi, and Ljubav je na selu) released on the service 24 hours before their television broadcast on RTL.
 The service offers a livestream of RTL's channels, as well as numerous foreign television series.
-RTL also broadcasts To je Voyo (This is Voyo), a short television programe that advertises new content available on Voyo.
+RTL also broadcasts To je Voyo (This is Voyo), a short television programme that advertises new content available on Voyo.

 RTL also launched the service in Serbia in November 2024.
 The Serbian iteration of Voyo offers the similar catalogue as the one in Croatia.